-3,000,000 units (3,450,000 units if the Units offered..... underwriters' over-allotment option is exercised in full) Units to be outstanding after the offering Units.....
-45,461,597 (45,911,597 units if the underwriters' over-allotment option is exercised in full) Class B units.....
-3,916,547(1) New York Stock Exchange symbol.....
-TPP We will receive net proceeds from this Use of proceeds..... offering (after payment of offering expenses) of approximately \$86.4 million, or approximately \$99.4 million if the underwriters' over-allotment option is exercised in full.
-We plan to use net proceeds to repay a portion of our indebtedness incurred to fund the acquisition of the Val Verde gathering system.
-See "Use of Proceeds" on page S-9.
+3,500,000 units (4,025,000 units if the Units offered..... underwriters' over-allotment option is exercised in full) Units to be outstanding after the offering Units.....
+49,144,597 (49,669,597 units if the underwriters' over-allotment option is exercised in full) Class B units.....
+3,916,547(1) TPP New York Stock Exchange symbol.....
+We estimate that we will receive net Use of proceeds..... proceeds from this offering (after payment of offering expenses) of million, or million if the approximately \$ approximately \$ million if the underwriters' over-allotment option is exercised in full.
+We plan to use net proceeds to repay substantially all of the remaining indebtedness we incurred under a bank term loan to fund a portion of the acquisition of the Val Verde gathering system.
+See "Use of Proceeds" on page S-8.
 Timing of next quarterly distribution.....
-Cash distributions will be made on the units in August 2002, when the distribution will be made for the second quarter 2002.
-Our current quarterly distribution rate is \$0.575 per unit, or \$2.30 per unit on an annualized basis.
-As a result of the Val Verde gas gathering system acquisition, we plan to increase our quarterly distribution to \$0.60 per unit, or \$2.40 per unit on an annualized basis, commencing with the distribution payable in August 2002.
-An investment in our units involves Risk factors..... risks.
+Cash distributions will be made on the units in November 2002, when the distribution will be made for the third quarter 2002.
+Our current quarterly distribution rate is \$0.60 per unit, or \$2.40 per unit on an annualized basis.
+Risk factors.....
+An investment in our units involves risks.
 See "Risk Factors" beginning on page 1 of the accompanying base prospectus.
 Except as the context otherwise indicates, the information in this